shairyar500/Tic-Tac-Toe-/README.md

 - A React JS project.

 ## What does this app do?
-- This is a contacts list app in which news have been fetched thru an API.
+- This is a Tic-tac-toe app in which we play tic tac toe game multiplayer.

 ## I have used following technologies:
 - HTML, CSS, JavaScript, npm, react, Bootstrap (for coding and implementation on UI)